Mankeyalbino/Paint_w_Hands/README.md

 ** You can exit the program by entering the "esc" key at any moment **

 ### Selecting an action
-To select an action close in the cursor (index finger) to the action button of your desire and when is over it extend your thumb and close it.
-By extending your thumb while being on top of a button it´s counted as a click.
-If the action is active you would see that de button has a green border around it.
+To select an action close in the cursor (index finger) to the action button of your desire and when is under it extend your thumb and close it.
+By extending your thumb while the cursor is under a button, the action it´s counted as a click.
+If the action is active you can see that the button has a green border around it.
+You can also do a hold action instead of closing your thumb, so it dosen´t apply the action to the canvas, until you only have the index finger extended.

 ![Gesture-ref](./Imagenes/Imagen1.jpg)

 ![Border-ref](./Imagenes/Border-ref.jpg)

+### Selecting a color
+You select a color the same way you select an action just make sure that your index finger is under the color box that you desire, extend your thumb and then close it.
+When a color is active you can see that there's a gray border around it's box.
+You can also do a hold action instead of closing your thumb, so it dosen´t apply the action to the canvas, until you only have the index finger extended.

+### Hold
+If the active action is painting or erasing, the action will be applied to the canvas once you only have the index finger extended, if you don´t want to inmediately apply it.